yao-charlie/accelmon/docs/accelerometer.md

 For this application

 * Use the internal reference VCC/2 in combination with DIV2 gain to use the full VCC range
+  * when gain is set to DIV2, an additional clock cycle is used in the conversion

 * Don't use averaging or repeated sampling to gain extended precision
+* Use the minimum sample time (SAMPCTRL.SAMPLEN = 0), equivalent to a half ADC clock cycle
+  * this could be increased depending on requirements, but should be long enough for lower sample rates

 * Set the negative input of the ADC to ground (single ended measurement)
 * Use the lowest prescaler setting (DIV4) to generate the ADC clock from the input GCLK
 * Operate the ADC at 12-bit resolution in free-running mode